A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-Further, Fig. \ref{fig-part2-syn} shows the visual comparison of the three new target models and their corresponding models with different HWnets.
-It can be easily seen that except for type-`T' HWnet, the proposed models with other HWnets can effectively remove the complex noise.
-For type-`TS' HWnet, some image details may be lost and the image always contains blurry boundaries.
-Additionally, the type-`N+T+TS' HWnet can achieve the best visual results.
+Further, \cref{fig-part2-syn} shows the visual comparison of LRTV and its corresponding models with different DLWnets.
+It can be easily seen that except for the `T'-type DLWnet, the proposed models with other DLWnets can effectively remove complex noise.

 We conducted a classification experiment on the Indian Pines dataset.
-The scene in this dataset contains 16 classes and the sample number of each class ranges from 20 to 2455.
+The scene in this dataset contains 16 classes, and the number of samples per class ranges from 20 to 2455.
 The classifier for this experiment is the basic support vector machine (SVM).
-For each class, we randomly select 15 samples for training and the remaining samples are used for testing.
+For each class, we randomly select 15 samples for training, and the remaining samples are used for testing.
 For each method, the experiment is conducted 10 times.
-The best result for each method is presented in Fig. \ref{fig-classification}.
+The best result for each method is presented in \cref{fig-classification}.
 The overall accuracy is used to measure the classification results.
-From Fig. \ref{fig-classification}, we can see that the denoised image of the model with the proposed weighting scheme achieves higher classification accuracy than that of its corresponding model, indicating that the proposed automatic weighting scheme can help improve the denoising performance.
+From \cref{fig-classification}, we can see that the denoised images produced by the model with the proposed weighting scheme achieve higher classification accuracy than those produced by its corresponding model, indicating that the proposed weighting scheme can help improve the denoising performance.

-We also compare our previous conference work \citep{my-paper} (named prev HWnet) with this work (named HWnet).
-The results are presented in Table \ref{tab-old-new}.
-We can see that the performance of current HWnet outperforms that of prev HWnet in almost all cases for all three target models, which means that current HWnet can better adapt to diverse complex noise patterns and has better generalization ability than prev HWnet.
-This can be finely explained by two intrinsic aspects.
-First, we avoid the pre-assumption on the noise distribution required in the framework of prev HWnet and thus the HWnet can more flexibly learn how to generate weight.
-Second, we leverage diverse source models to train the HWnet so that it can be more adaptive to different target models.
-The overall performance shows that the weighting scheme in this work should work better than the previous version \citep{my-paper}.
-More results are presented in Online Resource 1.
+For color image denoising, we apply `T'-type DLWnet to the SVTV model \cite{SVTV}.
+The details of how to solve DLW-SVTV model are presented in the Appendix.
+The denoising results are summrized in \cref{tab-tran-svtv}.
+It is clearly seen that the DLWnet helps improve the SVTV model by a large margin.